martin-stepwolf/javascript-database-distributed/README.md

 _Website simulator about how database distributed work (fragmentation and repetition principles)._

----

 ### Project goal by martin-stepwolf :goal_net:

 Project developed in a subject when I was student.
-As better developer **I improve all the project** with my better skills.
+As better developer **I improved all the project** with my better skills.

 ### Achievements :star2: